soumyachalluru/Ziggy-Food-Delivery-WebApp/readme.md

 ## Local Development
 To set up and run the application locally, follow these steps:

-### Prerequisites
-- Ensure you have Node.js and Python installed.
-- Set up the database (PostgreSQL is recommended).

 ## How to run

 ### Backend